MrPerez08/Loading/README.md

-Its so funny trying to relearn threejs because I used it to create a neat little portfolio back in my sophomore year of high school during the spring time.
-It only took me three days yet this project - since the inclusion of more mathematics and problem solving - I wonder how long it will take for me to complete the threejs portion of this project.
+It's so funny trying to relearn threejs because I used it to create a neat little portfolio back in my sophomore year of high school during the spring time.
+It only took me three days to complete that portfolio, yet this project - since the inclusion of more mathematics and problem solving - makes me wonder how long it will take for me to complete the threejs portion of this project.
-The ports to the different programming languages shouldn't be difficult whatsoever because I would have already completed the mathematics once the threejs version is done.
+The ports using the different programming languages other than js shouldn't be difficult whatsoever because I would have already completed the mathematics in the threejs version.